 Being that their wedding was right before Mardi Gras, Judge Teena Anderson-Trahan, who had performed their ceremony and was riding in the Zulu parade the next day, promised to get a coveted decorated coconut to the guys if she saw them along the route!

-I've been photographing same-sex weddings for years (before it was even legalized!), and enjoy working with these couples just as much as my other couples.
-I even had a traditional bride/groom couple select me as their wedding photographer specifically because they had observed that I treat all couples equally.
+I've been photographing same-sex weddings for years (before it was even officially legalized!), and enjoy working with these couples just as much as my other couples.
+I once even had a traditional bride/groom couple select me as their wedding photographer specifically because they had observed that I treat all couples equally.

 Location: 726 St Peter St, New Orleans, LA 70116.